 “We distribute things that are needed for these people,” Rahi says.
-“We encourage them to trust in the Lord and pray that the Lord will meet their needs.
-We distribute things among both believers and non-believers so everyone in the society will be benefited.”
+“We encourage them to trust in the Lord and pray that the Lord will meet their needs. ” We distribute things among both believers and non-believers so everyone in society will benefit.

 Drawing Strength from the Lord